almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Everest_merged.md

 	text = '''
     DISCLAIMERS:<br /><br />
+    * Recommended driveaway price for 2017 plate models at participating Dealers.
+Private and Blue, Silver and Gold Business Fleet customers only.
+Stock may vary between Dealers.
+Ford reserves the right to further reduce recommended price, or otherwise change or extend offer.<br /><br />
     1) Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
     '''
 [[module]] #Footer AU Online